 - Visa applications and renewals, and the uncertainty surrounding them, are a thing of the past!

 In addition to this, your first-kin family members can also apply for permanent residence based on your status.
-These family members are your spouse or life partner, where the marriage or relationship is two years or longer, children, and parents.
+These family members are your spouse or life partner, children, and parents.

 Please note that your children born in South Africa after you’ve received PR do not automatically get South African citizenship or permanent residency.
 Instead, your children are eligible to apply for relatives’ temporary and permanent residence based on your PR status.
 This should be done once your child’s birth has been registered and you’ve received their passport from your home country.